rojo-rbx/rojo.space/docs/headless-api.md

 ```Lua
 Rojo.Address: string?
 ```
-When `Rojo.Connected` is `true`, this is set to the address of the connected session.
+When `Rojo.Connected` is `true`, this contains the address of the connected session.

 ```Lua
 Rojo.ProjectName: string?
 ```
-When `Rojo.Connected` is `true`, this is set to the project name of the connected session.
+When `Rojo.Connected` is `true`, this contains the project name of the connected session.

 **Events:**